EpocDotFr/parkitect-blueprint-reader/README.md

 ### API

-The API mainly consists of the `load()` method which reads blueprint metadata from the given binary file-like object and returns the parsed data as a dictionary.
+The API mainly consists of the `load()` method, which reads blueprint metadata from the given binary file-like object and returns the parsed data as a dictionary.

 ```python
 import parkitect_blueprint_reader